Categories: Automotive

 Also, surprisingly enough, daily drivers may find summers particularly incriminating.
 Summer has no sweet spot; one bad summer can ruin five good ones.
 Vehicles suffer paint oxidation and interior fading.
 Rubber degrades.
 It’s a rapid change that occurs far more quickly than most owners can imagine or expect.

-This all means washing becomes less effective with consistent dirt—which should be washed off in early morning or at night—but consistent dirt during the day isn’t an option for painting or drying.
-The sun’s rays track across debris as bad as they do dry off paint.
+This all means washing becomes less effective with consistent dirt—which should be washed off in the early morning or at night—but consistent dirt during the day isn’t an option for painting or drying.
+The sun’s rays track across debris as badly as they do dry off paint.

 Fall: Prepare

-It’s important to dry remove those leaves from above—and also check any crevices that might have been missed through seasons past; a single leaf held hostage in a hidden place may be just enough moisture trapped to help start corrosion.
+It’s important to dry-remove those leaves from above—and also check any services that might have been missed through seasons past; a single leaf held hostage in a hidden place may be just enough moisture trapped to help start corrosion.

 Winter: Attack